Ahmet İsvan: Career and activities

 İsvan bought a farm in Taşköprü, Yalova, after his studies.
 He joined the CHP's Yalova organization.
 From the early 1970s he became active in the CHP's Istanbul organization.
 In the 1973 local election he was elected as the mayor of Istanbul from CHP, replacing Fahri Atabey in the post.
 Bülent Ecevit asked him to run for the office.
 Isvan took 56.12% of votes in the election.
 Isvan's tenure ended in December 1977 since he lost the pre-election carried out before the local elections.
 He was replaced by Aytekin Kotil, a fellow CHP member, in the post.
 Isvan established the Istanbul People’s Bread during his term as mayor to sell cheap but quality bread to those in need in the city.
 In 1977 Isvan and other CHP mayors, including Ankara mayor Vedat Dalokay and İzmit mayor Erol Köse issued a declaration on the municipal socialism.

 Following the military coup on 12 September 1980 İsvan was arrested and imprisoned for 27 months.
 The reason for his arrest was his alleged role in the 1 May demonstrations organized by the DISK, a leftist confederation of trade unions.
-It is reported by David Barchard that Isvan had been tortured in the prison.
-After his release from the prison İsvan involved in agricultural activities at his farm in Taşköprü.
+It is reported by David Barchard that Isvan had been tortured in prison.
+After his release from prison İsvan got involved in agricultural activities at his farm in Taşköprü.
 Later he joined the Social Democratic Populist Party, being a member of its council.
 In the party İsvan was part of the left-wing faction alongside Seyfi Oktay and Cevdet Selvi.